pombredanne/launchpad-3/configs/README.txt

     lib/canonical/launchpad/doc/canonical-config.txt

-=== Testing with CanonicalConfig ===
+=== Testing with LaunchpadConfig ===

 Configurations are meant to be immutable--applications should never alter the config.
 Nor should tests.
 Older code and tests assumed that because the keys looked like attributes of the config, they could be set.
 This was *wrong*.
-The code was actually adding an attribute to the CanonicalConfig instance rather that updating to underlying config object.
+The code was actually adding an attribute to the LaunchpadConfig instance rather that updating to underlying config object.
 While the code intended to reset the key's value to the original value, it would have to delete the new attribute to really restore the config singleton.

-CanonicalConfig supports testing by exposing lazr.config's push() and pop() methods to add and remove configurations to the stack of ConfigData.
+LaunchpadConfig supports testing by exposing lazr.config's push() and pop() methods to add and remove configurations to the stack of ConfigData.
 The configuration can be modified and safely restored.